divyesh123-jain/ZenTube/README.md

 - Hides recommended videos, comments, and related videos at the end of the video.
 - Hides the grid of recommended videos on the YouTube homepage.
-- Toggle functionality to enable or disable the distraction-free mode.
+- Just refresh your page to disable the distraction-free mode.

 ## Installation